dreamofwhy/FirstGitPractice/README.md

 ##Preliminary work##

-In the lab or on a laptop you will bring to class:
+Read the following before class: https://help.github.com/articles/fork-a-repo

+Prepare either your own laptop or a machine in the CS Lab by doing the following before class:

 ###Windows###